nwutils/nw-builder/docs/install.md

 You may use alternate package managers:

-Enable `corepack` if your Node version is above `v14.19.0` or `v16.9.0`:
+Enable `corepack`:

 ```shell
 corepack enable
 ```

-You may install it via npm if your version does not match:
+Or install it if your version does not include it:

 ```shell
 npm i -g corepack